tigercosmos/node-color-log/README.md

 fileStream.close()
 ```

-you can use `less -R test.log` to see the result.
+You can use `less -R test.log` to see the result.

 ### `fontColorLog()`, `bgColorLog()`, `colorLog()`